 A: The Program’s mission is to bring science and technology to efforts to advance human rights.
 The issues that human rights organizations tackle are as varied as the human rights enumerated and protected in the International Bill of Rights and treaties that have followed.
 These include civil and political rights, such as freedom of expression and free and fair elections, and economic, social and cultural rights, such as the rights to food, housing, health, and a healthy environment.

 A: As part of the registration process, host organizations must submit three credible outside references.
 SRHRL is committed to doing what we can to ensure that both volunteers and host organizations have a positive experience.

 A: Human rights organizations can require input from scientific experts across a wide variety of disciplines (e.g., public health, statistics, engineering, economics).
-Life scientists, mathematicians, physicists, chemists, and social scientists can all contribute valuable skills and knowledge that can aid in the advancement of human rights.
+For examples of how scientists, engineers, and health professionals have contributed to human rights work, read about How On-call Scientists Can Help .

 A: No. One of the benefits of volunteering for a project of this nature is that, in the course of providing your expertise to a project, you will have the chance to learn more about human rights.

 A: No. Volunteer positions are based on the requests for expertise that we receive.